spork-it/spork-lang/README.md

 3.  **Unified Tooling:** Spork includes a unified toolchain to manage compilation, REPL, and testing, similar to `cargo` or `go`.
 It handles the bridge between Spork source and the Python environment so you don't have to configure build hooks manually.
 4.  **Pragmatism:** We believe a hosted language should not fight its host.
 Spork compiles directly to Python AST.
 When you need raw performance or side effects, the escape hatch to Python's native mutability and types is always open.

+> It's a philosophy that tries to balance expressiveness and restraint, plenty of room to create, while minimizing room to trip.

 ## Installation